This article was updated on July 6, 2018.

-Everyone gets sad from time to time, but that's different from seasonal affective disorder (SAD).
+Everyone gets sad from time to time, but that's different from SAD, or seasonal affective disorder.
 SAD is more than just itching to get out of the house and go swimming — it's a form of depression, according to the Mayo Clinic.
 Although the direct cause is unknown, it could be due to serotonin and melatonin levels, or circadian rhythm changes.
 In most cases, people with SAD tend to begin symptoms in the fall, and they don't clear up until winter is over.
-According to the American Academy of Family Physicians, 4 to 6 percent of people suffer from SAD, while another 10 to 20 percent may have a mild version of SAD.
+NBC News reports that 5 percent of Americans suffer from SAD, while another 10 to 15 percent may experience a mild version.

 Impacts on Your Business

 Since cases of SAD are more prevalent in the northern part of the U.S., it is more likely to impact employees who work in that region.
-As the U.S. National Library of Medicine notes, if you're operating out of South Florida, employees are less likely to suffer from SAD.
+This means that if you're operating out of South Florida, employees are less likely to suffer from SAD.
 However, if you are located in northern New Hampshire, you may anticipate that some employees may suffer from the disorder.
 Symptoms of SAD may include fatigue, difficulty concentrating and general irritability, which may directly impact productivity and your business.

 As a business owner, you should not be directly involved in your employees' medical care, and you should refrain from asking any questions or making any assumptions about the medical conditions of your employees.
 However, there are some things you may be required to do in order to help accommodate.
 As SAD is a real form of depression, those who suffer from SAD may be protected under the Family and Medical Leave Act as well as state leave laws.
 Additionally, SAD may qualify as a disability under the Americans with Disabilities Act and corresponding state and local anti-discrimination laws.
 Employers may be required to engage in the interactive process with employees and provide accommodations to help them perform essential job functions.